Risbern21/Bob-DTA/README.md

 ### Step 2: Get API Key
 1. Go to [IBM Cloud IAM API Keys](https://cloud.ibm.com/iam/apikeys)
 2. Click "Create an IBM Cloud API key"
-3. Give it a name (e.g., "Bob-DTA Extension")
+3. Give it a name (e.g., DTA Extension")
 4. Copy the API key immediately (you won't be able to see it again)
 5. Store it securely - you'll use it to authenticate in VS Code